Online Master’s in Education Degree Programs

 Education Career Paths and Potential Salaries

 There are many career paths you might want to pursue after earning a master’s degree in education online.
-Weigh a few of these options along with potential salaries and job growth.
+You can weigh a few of these options, along with potential salaries and job growth.

 Elementary, Middle, and High School Principals

 Elementary, middle, and high school principals manage school activities and operations.
-Part of what they do is set academic goals and make sure teachers meet them.
-Yet other duties include setting a budget and overseeing staff.
+In these roles, part of what you would do is set academic goals and make sure teachers meet them.
+Other duties include setting a budget and overseeing staff.
 Principals are also the public face of the school.
 So, they often interact with the school board, community, parents and students.

 Special Education Teachers

-Special education teachers work with students who learn in a different way.
+Special education teachers work with students who learn in different ways.
 They may have a wide range of learning, mental, emotional, and physical disabilities.
-So, to teach them means understanding their issues, how they learn and how to adapt to their needs.
-Then helping to craft and put into use the child’s Individualized Education Program (IEP).
+So, to teach them means you as a teacher would understand their issues, how they learn and how to adapt to their needs.
+Then, you would craft the child’s Individualized Education Program (IEP).

 Instructional coordinators oversee the material taught in schools.
-They also set standards for teaching and often train teachers.
-Part of what they do is develop curriculums.
+They also set standards for teaching and train teachers.
+In this role, part of what you would do is develop curriculums.
 This may be for a specific grade level and/or subject.
-Once created, they must put the curriculum to test and check results and student outcomes.
+Once created, you would put the curriculum to test and check results and student outcomes.